This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Myofascial Releaser Ellipse Pro

-It’s a hand-held manual tool great to use for myofascial release, soft tissue mobilization and muscle soreness relief.
+It’s a hand-held manual tool for myofascial release, soft tissue mobilization and muscle soreness relief.

-These kinds of tools are generally used by clinicians and massage therapists to help in instrument-assisted fascias mobilization (IAFM) and instrument-assisted soft tissue mobilization (IASTM), however, it is also possible to use these tools for self-myofascial release.
+Clinicians and massage therapists generally use these kinds of tools to help in instrument-assisted fascias mobilization (IAFM) and instrument-assisted soft tissue mobilization (IASTM), however, it is also possible to use these tools for self-myofascial release.

 YouTube video